DigiBP/AS24TeamPulse/README.md

 ## Project Description

-As a Swiss healthare insurance we automate the process of medication invoice reciving and processing.
+As a Swiss healthcare insurance we automate the process of medication invoice receiving and processing.
 It includes the extraction of invoices from email attachments and checking different conditions for the payment approval or denial.
 Using a Large Language model the Client gets a generated decision letter, which ends the process.

 # AS-IS Process
+The current process is really  time intensive for the administrative assistant.
+For every invoice he or she has to check if the patient is a client, control if the medication has a valid GTIN Number.
+And in the end doing a risk evaluation based on the comparison to the official "Spezialitätenliste", which don't has a API interface now.

 ## Roles